AI Glossary

 Data Lineage

 Tracking the history and journey of data, including where it came from, how it has changed, and where it moves.
-This is important for data quality and governance.
+This is important for data quality, governance, and compliance.

 Data Mining